 Euphorbia tubiglans Marloth ex R.A.Dyer

-Euphorbia tubiglans is a dwarf succulent with a thick, fleshy rootstock.
-The main stem produces a cluster of 2 to 5 upright, columnar branches that grow up to 3.2 inches (8 cm) long (often longer in cultivation) and up to 0.8 inch (2 cm) in diameter.
-They are dark bluish-green with a waxy bloom and with 5 to 6 longitudinal ribs.
-The ribs are somewhat obtuse, with very small tubercles.
+Euphorbia tubiglans is a dwarf succulent with a thick fleshy rootstock and a stem that produces a cluster of 2 to 5 upright dark bluish-green branches with a waxy bloom and with 5 to 6 longitudinal ribs.
+The branches grow up to 3.2 inches (8 cm) long, often longer in cultivation, and up to 0.8 inches (2 cm) in diameter.
+The ribs of the branches are somewhat obtuse, with tiny tubercles.
 Flowers are unisexual, male and female cyathia on separate plants.
-The peduncles are reddish, up to 0.8 inch (2 cm) long and supported by 3 small bracts.
+The peduncles are reddish, up to 0.8 inches (2 cm) long, and supported by three small bracts.